Virtual Cockpit

 5. Follow the prompts to complete installation.

 Important: This app needs a phone or tablet with a built-in barometric pressure sensor.
 Many modern Android devices have one, but not all do.
+The app is intended for Android 6.0 or higher.

 [Top]